gl0p/Open-Clock/README.md

     Make sure the Arduino IDE settings are correct.
         Tools >   Events Run on core 0
-                  Arduino runs on CXore 1
+                  Arduino runs on Core 1
                   Partition Scheme: No FS 4MB (2MB APP x2)

     Use the Arduino IDE or PlatformIO to upload the firmware to your ESP32.